SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupS3Location.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupS3Location
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupS3Location

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.S3Location resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.S3Location resource property to the template.
+S3Location is a property of the  CodeDeploy DeploymentGroup Revision : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codedeploy-deploymentgroup-deployment-revision.html property that specifies the location of an application revision that is stored in Amazon Simple Storage Service (S3.

 ## SYNTAX